-UN Palestinian refugee agency faces worsening financial plight amid Ukraine-Russia crisis: official | www.lokmattimes.com
+UN Palestinian refugee agency faces worsening financial plight amid Ukraine-Russia crisis: Official | www.lokmattimes.com

-The UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) is facing a worsening financial plight amid the crisis between Russia and Ukraine, a senior official said on Sunday.
+Gaza, April 4 The UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) is facing a worsening financial plight amid the crisis between Russia and Ukraine, a senior official said.

-Media advisor for UNRWA in Gaza Adnan Abu Hasna told Xinhua that some donor countries asked the UN agency "not to expect even half of the donations and grants they provided to UNRWA in 2021," while "others informed they would postpone the date of their donations."
+Media advisor for UNRWA in Gaza, Adnan Abu Hasna told Xinhua news agency that some donor countries asked the UN agency "not to expect even half of the donations and grants they provided to UNRWA in 2021," while "others informed they would postpone the date of their donations".

 "This coincides with the global rise in food, fuel and transportation costs," he noted.